 - the types and results of different test scores and other selected materials.

-- the PDE should acquaint the teacher candidate with school policies, practices, and
+- the CT should acquaint the teacher candidate with school policies, practices, and

 organization; grade level benchmarks; testing procedures; committees; extracurricular

 programming; school schedules; and any activities related to the NYS Learning Standards.